MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 ### User functions

-The users can perform the following actions with Microsoft 365 integration.
+The users can perform the following actions with Microsoft 365 integration:

 * Check the overall functioning of all Microsoft 365 plugin integrations.
 * Upload a CSV file, which compares Moodle to Office 365 users.